Putting Two Rabbits Together

-You could also consider boarding your rabbit at the rescue facility for while and let the staff there do the rabbit bonding for you.
+You could also consider boarding your rabbit at the rescue facility for a while and let the staff there do the rabbit bonding for you.

-If neither of these options are available, you'll have to do rabbit bonding at your own home instead.
+If neither of these options is available, you’ll have to do rabbit bonding at your own home instead.
 But I think this is a good thing as the rabbit bonding process is a great opportunity for you to spend quality time getting to know your rabbits.

 Here are the normal rabbit bonding procedures in more detail:

 - Neutral Zone – Locate a neutral place, somewhere your rabbit doesn’t normally frequent, either in the house or outside, that isn’t too large; a bathroom or laundry room typically works well or perhaps an area inside your garage or shed.

 - Safety First – Make sure to pick up anything that might be harmful to the rabbits and protect any cords, wires or things you don’t want to be chewed.

 - Assistance & Referee – Rabbit bonding sessions are always easiest with two people, especially at the initial sessions.
 One person can be ready with a water spray bottle and the other with protective gloves.
 If biting or serious fighting starts spray with water immediately and separate the two rabbits by at least 2 feet.
 Some people don’t like using water but it is the only thing I have found that works well to prevent fighting and doesn’t cause injury to the rabbit.

 - Floor Area – If your chosen introduction area has a slippery floor, then you can place towels or an area rug on the floor.
 You will also need to make sure there is enough room for you to move around in too as you will need to be right in there with them at all times.